Bundler Sponsored Operations

 1. **Policy Type**: Ensure you've created a policy of type "Bundler Sponsored Operations" with Max Spend Per UO configured.

-2. **Transport Configuration**: The `x-alchemy-policy-id` header must be included in the transport configuration's `fetchOptions.headers`.
+2. **Transport Configuration**: The `x-alchemy-policy-id` header must be included on the **bundler** transport via `fetchOptions.headers`.
+No `createPaymasterClient` needed — BSO does not use a paymaster contract.

 ## Requirements